whatevery1says/resources/guidelines-for-handling-resources/guidelines-for-handling-resources.md

 * The document is in a format that is not intended to be converted to HTML (e.g. Word, PDF), and we wish to provide a link to it on the website.
 * The document is intended for internal use and we wish to distribute it to project staff via GitHub.

-## Web Content
+<a id="__web-content" name="__web-content">## Web Content</a>

-### Blog Posts
+<a id="_blog-posts" name="_blog-posts">### Blog Posts</a>

 Blog posts are generally not generally considered "resources", and we can leave their archiving to the Wordpress database.
 In general, however, they should be authored offline in Markdown and the Markdown text should then be pasted into the Wordpress text editor.
 The Jetpack plugin will convert the Markdown to HTML and save the Markdown to the database's `filtered_content` column, from which it can be extracted easily.
 This procedure has the additional advantage of using Markdown to enforce simple, consistent formatting.

 The [StackEdit](https://stackedit.io/) editor is probably the most accessible online Markdown editor.
 The Markdown text can be copied from there directly into the Wordpress text editor.
 (Eventually, StackEdit will probably have the ability to publish directly to Wordpress, but it is not there yet.)
-More advanced users should be encouraged to author text in a code editor that employs linting (see below under **Markdown Linting and Inline HTML**).
+More advanced users should be encouraged to author text in a code editor that employs linting (see below under **[How to Work with Markdown > Advanced Usage](https://github.com/whatevery1says/resources/blob/master/how-to-work-with-markdown/how-to-work-with-markdown.md#advanced-usage)**).

-### Website Pages
+<a id="_website-pages" name="_website-pages">### Website Pages</a>

 Like blog posts, some page material on the website may not be appropriate to archive as a "resource".
 In this case, the instructions for blog posts should be followed.
 Otherwise, the conent should be authored in Markdown using [StackEdit](https://stackedit.io/) or a code editor.
 This will encourage simple, consistent formatting and make it easy to convert the text to other formats.
-More advanced users should be encouraged to author text in a code editor that employs linting (see below under **Markdown Linting and Inline HTML**).
+More advanced users should be encouraged to author text in a code editor that employs linting (see below under **[How to Work with Markdown > Advanced Usage](https://github.com/whatevery1says/resources/blob/master/how-to-work-with-markdown/how-to-work-with-markdown.md#advanced-usage)**).

 For material intended only for the website, the content can be pasted directly into the Wordpress text editor.
 However, most resources should be archived on GitHub.
 The best workflow will be to push the content to GitHub and then copy and paste the Markdown from there.
 It is possible to sync Wordpress and GitHub content, but the process is clunky and may not be worth it at this stage.
 If material published to the web is updated on GitHub, it should be part of the workflow to paste the new content into Wordpress and update the Wordpress page.

 Non-textual assets (e.g. images) should be saved separately and archived on GitHub.
 The urls used to embed these assets in the web pages should be to the files archived on GitHub, not to the Wordpress media library.

-## Other Resources
+<a id="_other-resources" name="_other-resources">## Other Resources</a>

 Documents in formats other than Markdown or HTML should be archived on GitHub.
 In general, the "Markdown first" philosophy should be followed.
 That is, wherever possible, documents should be authored first in Markdown and then converted to other formats.
 This will encourage simple, consistent formatting, and make it easy to convert the text to other formats.